CCMMMA/wacommplusplus/README.md

 Now WaComM++ is ready to run.

 # Running
-Be sure to have a configuration file.
+Could you be sure to have a configuration file?
 WaComM++ can read Fortran namelists used by classic WaComM implementation (https://github.com/ccmmma/wacomm).
-If possible, use native json configuration file.
+If possible, use a native json configuration file.

 ## Vanilla (no MPI, no OMP, no acceleration)
-WaComM++ can be used on machine with really poor computing resources, nevertheless production an High-Performace Computing cluster is warmly raccomanded.
+WaComM++ can be used on machines with really poor computing resources, nevertheless producing an High-Performace Computing cluster is warmly accompanied.

 ```bash
 ./wacommplusplus